iustin/corydalis/docs/manual.md

 Example 2: *keyword mountains and keyword not snow*:
 `keyword=mountains&keyword=snow&not&and`.

+Example 3: searching for all pictures taken on somebody's birthday, e.g. *February 29th*: `month=february&day=29th&and`.

 Note: due to the RPN parser, the order is critical in the parameters.